threeML/astromodels/docs/index.rst

     `here <https://heasarc.gsfc.nasa.gov/docs/software/conda.html>`_).

-    `astromodels` 2.5.0 is compatible with XSPEC 12.15.0, while 2.5.1 enables support to XSPEC 12.15.1.
+    `astromodels` 2.5.0 is compatible with XSPEC 12.15.0, while 2.5.1 enables support for XSPEC 12.15.1.
 XSPEC versions lower than 12.12.0 are no longer supported.

     If you compiled XSPEC from source, please set the environment variable